 - Platform Independent

-Being platform-independent is a vital feature to develop an IoT application.
-During the application development, below factors need to be considered –
+Being platform-independent is a vital feature in developing an IoT application.
+During the application development, factors need to be considered –

 - Operating System

 - Protocols to connect the devices